ilneill/easiTM1638/README.md

 One such rabbit hole is trying and testing libraries and hardware for some keypad input and LED/LCD output.
 I am mostly testing on an Arduino Mini Pro (it was what I had to hand), but I am also using an Arduino Mega (it was beside the Mini Pro).
 After a lot of research, none of the existing TM1638 libraries were ticking all the boxes for what I wanted to achieve, and how I wanted to achieve it.
 So, I decided to write my own library for the TM1638, doing exactly what I wanted, how I wanted it to be done, keeping it simple and without any unnecessary "features".

-So far, the "LED&KEY" TM1638 based module has easily been my favourite, and I am likely going to use it in my Kim-1 Mega Emulator project.
+So far, the "LED&KEY" TM1638 based module has easily been my favourite, and I am definitely going to use it in my Kim-1 Mega Emulator project.

 ## Contents